UBC-CIC/Research-Innovation-Dashboard/docs/UserGuide.md

 **NOTE**: grant data should be updated every 6 months or so.

 1. Refer to the [User Guide to Grant Downloads](User%20Guide%20to%20Grant%20Downloads.pdf) for instructions on how to obtain the grant data for your institution.
 2. At the [AWS online console](https://console.aws.amazon.com/console/home), enter `S3` in the search bar.
-Find the bucket whose name starts with `grantdatastack-grantdatas3bucket` (the full name will have some random alpha-numeric letter after that initial identifier).
+Find the bucket whose name contains the string `grantdatas3` (the full name will have some random alpha-numeric letter after that initial identifier).
-3. There are a folder called `raw` already created for you at deployment, and it contains 4 subfolders (`cihr`, `cfi`, `nserc`, `sshrc`).
+3. There is a folder called `raw` already created for you at deployment, and it contains 4 subfolders (`cihr`, `cfi`, `nserc`, `sshrc`).
 Inside each of the subfolder, put the corresponding CSV file for that grant there.
 For SSHRC, please also remember to include the `sshrc_program_codes.csv` file along with the SSHRC grant data CSV file.
 The resulting folder structure should look like this:
    ![alt text](images/deploymentGuide/grant-data-folder-structure.png)

 **NOTE**: